aelogica/express_templates/README.md

 With a little imagination Ruby can map to HTML easily using its block structure.
 This facilitates construction of an internal DSL that is "Just Ruby."

 Ultimately my objective with Gara is to get away from writing HTML directly and to use this as a substrate for building pages out of higher-level, reusable components which include not only DOM elements but also behaviors.

+This is a quick subsititue for a realish macro system -- something that accepts and transforms sexp returned from Ripper.

 This is a key aspect of the AppExpress platform at [appexpress.io](http://appexpress.io).